kebaldwi/DNAC-TEMPLATES/README.md

 4. Variables may be used when the device is being onboarded or provisioned

 ## Tutorial Sections
-Various sections will be covered within this github repository please use this menu for navigation.
-Within the various folders are examples, explanation readme files for reference.
+Various sections will be covered within this github repository.
+Please use this menu as the main index for navigating content.
+You will find various examples within the various folders of this repository, with supplied explanation readme files for reference.

 ### Workflows
 * [PnP Workflow](./PnP-Workflow.md#pnp-workflow) - This section explains the overall Plug and Play Methodology
-* [Onboarding Templates](./Onboarding.md#onboarding-templates-and-flows) - This section will explain Onboarding Templates in DNAC and their use
+* [Onboarding Templates](./Onboarding.md#onboarding-templates-and-flows) - This section will explain Onboarding Templates in DNAC and their use in bringing various devices under DNA Center management
-* [DayN Templates](./DayN.md#day-n-templates-and-flows) - This section will explain how to use templates for ongoing changes to the network
+* [DayN Templates](./DayN.md#day-n-templates-and-flows) - This section will explain how to use templates for ongoing (Day-N) changes to the network
 ### Templating
-* [Building Templates](./Templates.md#building-templates) - This section will explain how to build a template on DNAC
+* [Building Templates](./Templates.md#building-templates) - This section will explain how to build a template on DNAC from scratch
 #### Velocity Language
-* [Velocity Variables](./Variables.md#velocity-variables) - This section explains Variables in depth and how and where to use them
+* [Velocity Variables](./Variables.md#velocity-variables) - This section explains Template Variables in depth, and how and where to use them
-* [Velocity Scripting](./Velocity.md#velocity-scripting) - This section will dive into Velocity Scripting constructs and use cases
+* [Velocity Scripting](./Velocity.md#velocity-scripting) - This section will dive into Velocity Language Template Scripting constructs and use cases
-* [Advanced Velocity Scripting](./AdvancedVelocity.md#advanced-velocity) - This section will dive into Advanced Velocity examples
+* [Advanced Velocity Scripting](./AdvancedVelocity.md#advanced-velocity) - This section will dive into Advanced Velocity Language Template examples
 #### Jinja2 Language
-* [Jinja2 Variables](./Variables.md#jinja2-variables) - This section explains Variables in depth and how and where to use them
+* [Jinja2 Variables](./Variables.md#jinja2-variables) - This section explains Template Variables in depth, and how and where to use them
-* [Jinja2 Scripting](./Jinja2.md#jinja2-scripting) - This section will dive into Jinja2 Scripting constructs and use cases
+* [Jinja2 Scripting](./Jinja2.md#jinja2-scripting) - This section will dive into Jinja2 Language Template Scripting constructs and use cases
-* [Advanced Jinja2 Scripting](./AdvancedJinja2.md#advanced-jinja2) - This section will dive into Advanced Jinja2 examples
+* [Advanced Jinja2 Scripting](./AdvancedJinja2.md#advanced-jinja2) - This section will dive into Advanced Jinja2 Language Template examples
 ### Advanced Use Cases
-* [Embedded Event Manager](./EEM.md#EEM) - This section will dive into EEM Scripting and various use cases
+* [Embedded Event Manager](./EEM.md#EEM) - This section will dive into EEM (Embedded Event Manager) Scripting and various use cases
 * [System Variables](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/SystemVariables.md#dna-center-system-variables) - This section explains DNA Centers System Variables
 ### Fault-Finding
-* [Troubleshooting](./TroubleShoot.md#Troubleshooting) - This section will dive into Troubleshooting Velocity
+* [Troubleshooting](./TroubleShoot.md#Troubleshooting) - This section will dive into Troubleshooting Velocity based Template Constructs

 ## [Practical Template Examples](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/ExamplesAndConcepts.md)
-In this section I have compiled a number of template samples using Jinja2.
+In this section I have compiled a number of template examples using Jinja2.
 These samples include a wide ranging set of configurations which may be used in your labs to solve specific configuration requirements.
-This package is a culmination of a lot of aspects covered here in this templating repository, and is designed to help engineers understand various ways to solve problems.
-Additionally these examples may be used in testing in dCLOUD with any of the labs on this repository.
+This collection summarizes aspects covered previously in this templating repository, and are aimed at providing quick practical references to help engineers solve automation tasks with the help of DNA Center.
+Additionally these examples may be used in testing in [dCloud](https://dcloud.cisco.com) with any of the labs on this repository.

 * [Practical Template Examples](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/ExamplesAndConcepts.md)